cyh05040/Interactive-Lab-Hub/Lab 4/README.md

 ### Part 2.

-Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design.
+Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design

 ### Looks Like
 ![LooksLike](WorksLike.jpg)